Heinrich Bullinger: Installed at Zürich (1531)

 While Zwingli viewed war as an appropriate way of spreading the Reformation, Bullinger did not.
 When Zwingli called the cantons of Zürich and Bern to war against the Catholic cantons, Bullinger opposed him, even preaching against it.
 Bullinger argued that religious reform came only through the preaching of the gospel, not through war.
 Despite a period of peace following the First Kappel War, Zwingli once again sought military victory over the Roman Catholics.
 His bellicosity led to the Second Kappel War, after Roman Catholics attacked Bremgarten, where Bullinger was ministering.
 Zwingli's supposed reinforcements turned out to be Roman Catholic and deserted him, and Zwingli was killed.
 Although the Peace of Kappel allowed each canton to choose its own religion, Bremgarten was excluded from the agreement and re-catholicized.
 Bullinger and his family lost almost all their possessions and fled to Zürich.

 As a leading Protestant preacher, Bullinger was immediately called as pastor by Bern, Basel, and Appenzell.
 Only three days after fleeing from Bremgarten, Bullinger stood in the pulpit of the Grossmünster.
 Oswald Myconius said Bullinger so "thundered a sermon from the pulpit that many thought Zwingli was not dead but resurrected like the phoenix".
-On 9 December, Zürich also officially asked him to be Zwingli's successor as antistes, In part, out of loyalty to Zürich, Bullinger chose to succeed Zwingli there. an office he retained until his death in 1575.
+On 9 December, Zürich also officially asked him to be Zwingli's successor as antistes.
+In part out of loyalty to Zürich, Bullinger chose to succeed Zwingli there.
+He retained the office until his death in 1575.
 Bullinger regularly preached 12 sermons a week in the Grossmünster for the first ten years of his ministry until Kaspar Megander was appointed to assume the majority of his preaching duties.
 Bullinger preached an estimated 28,000 sermons in the Grossmünster pulpit.